devilals/programming_basics/java_programming.md

 ## This is Quick Reference Guide (QRC) for Java Programming Basics

-This tutorial is not a complete tutorial for java programming but is only aiming to capture the differences w.r.t C programming or anything to be noted.
+This tutorial is not a complete tutorial for java programming but is only aiming to capture the mainly the differences w.r.t C programming or something catches my attention.

 The following chart summarizes the default values for the above data types.